sbyrom2/yrec_user_tools/README.md

 # yrec_user_tools
-Functions and guidelines for using the Yale Rotating Evolution Code
+Tools and guidelines for using the Yale Rotating Evolution Code

 This folder contains several tools that may be useful when working with YREC.